 Petition writing isn't time-consuming or especially demanding.
-But there are a few do's and don'ts that will make your petition drive more effective and impactful to its recipients.
+But there are a few do's and don'ts that will make your petition drive have more impact on its recipients.

 When you consider how to start a petition, don't be too creative.
 Stay with a format that decision makers will recognize instantly.

-In reviewing our site, we noticed that some people were searching for information on writing a legal petition.
-In addition to following these tips, if you are creating a petition that has to conform to legal rules, consult an authority related to your specific purpose, usually an attorney.
-On this site we're confining ourselves to petitions that are intended to influence but not to force a particular chain of events to occur.
+Many people arriving at this site were searching for information on writing a legal petition.
+In addition to following these tips, if you are creating a petition that has to conform to legal rules, be very clear on the pertinent law.
+If need be, consult an attorney.
+On this site we are concentrating on drives that are intended to influence, but not to force a particular chain of events to occur.

-Below we'll give you some ground rules for what to say after your opening sentence, or more than one sentence if you are bringing up a complex topic that is not on the immediate agenda of the board of selectmen, city council, or other group you are petitioning, understand that several sentences may be needed to express your point of view.
+Below are some ground rules for what to say after your opening sentence.
+If you are bringing up a complex topic that is not on the immediate agenda of the board of selectmen, city council, or other group you are petitioning, understand that several sentences may be needed to express your point of view.

-1. Explain your topic just as briefly as possible.
+1. Explain your topic and point of view just as briefly as possible.
 Remember that you have two audiences for a petition: (a) a prospective signer, and (b) a busy distracted decision maker.
 If the item is already in the public eye, simply state which side of the fence you prefer or what process you request.

 2. If you are opposing or supporting a current agenda item (whether on a formal written agenda or not), after you have stated your position, list your three or four best arguments, again in the briefest language possible.

-You may gather fewer signatures if people feel they are being asked to sign something they don't want to take time to read.
+You will gather fewer signatures if people feel they are being asked to sign something they don't want to take time to read.

-3. After this, simply place blanks on the page for name and address of each signer.
+3. After this, simply place blanks on the page for the name and address of each signer.
 Be sure to number each line; one of the main points of a successful petition drive is the number of valid signatures collected.
 If you wish, you can have people both sign and print their names.
 It's amazing how illegible some signatures are.

 4. Make your arguments as rational and reasonable as possible.
 If your purpose is to make an emotional plea, make a video instead.
-A petition is by nature a formal-looking document, so keep it responsible-sounding and business-like or try a different tactic.
+A petition is by nature a formal-looking document, so keep it responsible-sounding and business-like.
+If you can't, try a different tactic.

-Let's add another reason to remain brief—the more you say, the more likely you are to alienate a potential signer or decision maker.
+Let's add another reason to remain brief—the more you say, the more likely you are to irritate a potential signer or decision maker with a minor point.

-6. Slant the wording toward the interests of the person or persons who will be receiving the petition.
+6. Slant the wording to appeal to the interests of the person or persons who will be receiving the petition.
 If you are students wondering about how to start a petition to the principal, think like a principal for a minute.